WHO - FOUNDER BIO

 Prior to the accident he had moved to a cabin in the woods near Lobelville and commuted to the HCS office in Franklin.
 Because the hours driving were not helping his complete recovery, the HCS office was moved to Lobelville in July 2007.

 Always one to be active in the community, Rev. Jones became a member of the Board of the Perry County Chamber of Commerce shortly after moving to Lobelville and served as President during 2010 before retiring from the Board.
-He served as Chairman of the Tennessee League of the South from 2000 thru August 2015.
 In 2013 he was elected Chairman of the Southern National Congress, an office he continues to hold.